Codecademy/docs/content/pandas/dataframe/apply/apply.md

 - `dataframevalue` is the DataFrame with the source data.
 - This function `func` does `NOT` make changes to the original DataFrame object.
 The result is saved to a variable, in this case, it's `x`.

-`dataframevalue` will be divided into "Series" objects and passed each "Series" to the funciton `x`.
-When axis = 0 (default vaule), `dataframevalue` was cut into Series objects vertically.
-Each Series object has same index with the DataFrame’s index.
-When axis = 1, `dataframevalue` was cut horizontally.
-Each Series object has same column name with the DataFrame’s column name.
+`dataframevalue` will be divided into Series objects and each Series is passed to the function `x`.
+When `axis` = 0 (default value), `dataframevalue` was cut into Series objects vertically.
+Each Series object has the same index as the DataFrame’s index.
+When `axis` = 1, `dataframevalue` was cut horizontally.
+Each Series object has the same column name as the DataFrame’s column name.

 When `result_type` = 0 (default value), the final return type depends on the return type of function `func`.
 Otherwise, it's decided by the `result_type` argument.